datanav/docs/concepts.rst

 Transforms
 ==========

 Entities streaming through a pipe can be transformed on their way from the source to the sink.
 A transformation chain takes a stream of entities, transforms them, and creates a new stream of entities.
-There are several different transform types supported:
-	- Data Transformation Langauge Transform.
-This transform uses the DTL to join and transform data into new shapes.
+There are several different transform types supported; the primary one being the Data Transformation Language Transform, which uses DTL to join and transform data into new shapes.

 .. _concepts-sinks: